 2. Self-Evaluation: A separate copy of the ACP supplied by the student, and is completed by the student as a form of self-evaluation.
 This ACP should be referred to frequently throughout the placement as a reminder of the competencies being demonstrated in the placement.
 This is an important exercise in self-reflection for the student and is most beneficial when students record in writing their feelings about the placement and their assessment of their own performance, strengths and areas needing improvement for each of the performance criteria.

-- 3. The Student Evaluation of Clinical Placement (SECP) is to be completed by the student.
-This provides feedback to the CI and facility about the learning experience. - 4.
-The Physiotherapy Entrustable Professional Activities Assessments (PEPAAs) are to be completed throughout the placement.
-Expected independence increases as students progress through junior to senior levels.
+3. The Student Evaluation of Clinical Placement (SECP) is to be completed by the student.
+This provides feedback to the CI and facility about the learning experience.